“Arbeit Macht Frei” – German motto, taken from Lorenz Diefenbach.

 Leaving Auschwitz I

-The tour had lasted over two hours and was very insightful.
+The tour at the site itself had lasted over two hours and was very insightful.
 I chose to buy no souvenirs, no food or drink and went straight back to the bus after looking in the souvenir shop.
 After a while, everyone was back on board the mini-bus and we headed to the next and final stop of the two part tour – to Auschwitz II – Birkenau Camp.
 Later I visited Schindler’s Factory and the horrific German Camp at Stutthof.

 Here are some videos from my time touring Auschwitz I: